Parrot-Developers/firmwared/README.md

 This document is in markdown format and is best read with a markdown viewer.
 In command line, one can use `pandoc README.md | lynx -stdin`.

+## Quick start

+Instructions start from the root of a sphinx workspace.
+First unzip the example firmware.

+        $ tar xf packages/firmwared/examples/example_firmware.ext2.tar.bz2

+Move it to the firmware repository path, *firmwared* is configured to use:

+        $ mv example_firmware.ext2 firmwares/example_firmware.ext2.firmware

+Start firmwared :

+        # ULOG_LEVEL=D ULOG_STDERR=y ULOG_STDERR_COLOR=y firmwared packages/firmwared/examples/firmwared.conf

+Use the example startup script :

+        # ./packages/firmwared/examples/launch_instance.sh

+An xterm should popup, with a console opened on the running instance's console.

 ## Protocol

 ### Vocabulary